neysap/CIT594-Design/README.md

 🦠 Flu Tweet Analyzer

-CIT 5940 – Data Structures & Software Design
+Data Structures & Software Design
 Author: Neysa Porter

 What This Project Does